Jimmy Hart: Return to WWE (2011–present)

 On March 1, 2011, it was reported that Jimmy Hart had left Total Nonstop Action Wrestling and re-signed with WWE to work on WrestleMania-related projects.
 Hart has since hosted various house shows.
 On August 14, 2011, Hart made an appearance at SummerSlam, teasing a managerial position with R-Truth during a backstage segment.
 On April 10, 2012, Hart made an appearance on SmackDown: Blast from the Past, where he managed the team of Heath Slater and Tyson Kidd, but ended up getting the mandible claw from Mick Foley.

 As of April 30, 2014, Hart was part-owner of "Hogan's Beach", a wrestling-themed tiki-bar in Tampa, Florida.
 As of April 2014, Hart was a regular cast member on the WWE Network original reality show Legends' House.

-Hart appeared on the August 11 edition of Raw for Hogan's birthday celebration.
+In April 2017, Hart purchased a beachfront property in Daytona Beach, Florida, and opened "Jimmy Hart's Hall of Fame Bar and Tiki Deck", a beach-themed bar.

-In April 2017, Hart purchased a beachfront property in Daytona Beach, Florida, and opened “Jimmy Hart’s Hall of Fame Bar and Tiki Deck“, which is a beach bar featuring an abundance of autographed pictures, wrestling paraphernalia, and at times an intercontinental championship belt.
+On January 4, 2021, he made an appearance on the RAW Legends Night, where he was involved in a segment with Hulk Hogan, Drew McIntyre, and Sheamus.

-On January 4, 2021, he made an appearance on the RAW Legends Night where he was involved in a segment with Hulk Hogan, Drew McIntyre and Sheamus.
+On January 23, 2023, Hart appeared on WWE Raw is XXX, the 30th anniversary edition of Monday Night Raw, accompanying Hulk Hogan to open the show.
+On January 6, 2025, Hart once again accompanied Hogan during the Raw debut on Netflix.
+On May 24, 2025, he was shown alongside Bushwhacker Luke in the crowd during Saturday Night's Main Event XXXIX.

-On January 23, 2023, Hart appeared on WWE Raw is XXX, the 30th anniversary edition of Monday Night Raw (once again accompanying Hulk Hogan to open the show), having only ever been a prominent presence on Raw (he left WWF a few months after the show's premiere).
+On July 25, 2025, Hart made an appearance on SmackDown during the tribute to Hulk Hogan.
+He was also in attendance at the first ever Real American Freestyle event which was held on August 30, 2025.

 Other media

 His book, The Mouth of the South, was released on November 18, 2004.
-Jimmy has also appeared in "Life: for sale" a YouTube series created by Koncrete Inc., which has Benjamin Mallah as its lead.